Diploma Course Details

 This play therapy course has been clinically accredited by Play Therapy International (PTI).
 Successful completion of the course and the required clinical hours leads to PTI

 certification as a Certified Play Therapist in Australia.

 The course follows on from the Certificate in Therapeutic Play

 It is also the only play therapy training programme, worldwide, that has been validated by clinical outcomes research.
 This provides a high degree of credibility with employers.
 The qualification gained will considerably enhance your CV.

-Phone either Monika Jephcott on 0044 1825 761143 or email: email@example.com or ptAustralasia@aol.com for Career Guide & full Brochure.
-To download an application form click HERE (Word).
+Phone either Monika Jephcott on 0044 1825 761143 or email: firstname.lastname@example.org or ptAustralasia@aol.com for Career Guide & full Brochure.
+Click here to download a MS Word Application form, or here for a PDF Application Form (Word).

 Primary School Teachers/Assistants

 Adoption/Foster Agency Workers

 Faculty / Facilitators

 The Diploma course is the second part of a programme which may lead to to the MA in Practised Based Play Therapy.
 The course is at stage 3 of the PTI's four stage training model